Frequently Asked Questions

 Is it true the camp is free?

-Writing an essay instead of paying cash allows equal access regardless of economic status.
+Writing an essay instead of paying tuition allows equal access regardless of economic status.
 It’s also aligned with the main objectives of the emergency services to help people and their communities.
 It illustrates how hard work creates opportunities.
 It opens your eyes to the less fortunate and shows you to be thankful for what you have.
 It teaches the value of helping others and that even though you one and young you can make a difference.
 In addition it makes you feel better about yourself.

 We are continually seeking new means of maintaining our free registration.
 Please inform us of any other sources or ideas that you may know of.